SebastianMata/170089/Demostracion/README.md

 # Demostracion: Program Description
-Perl Program to Illustrate Different Set Operations
+Perl Program to Illustrate Different Set Operations in Perl language.

 ## Boolean Values
-The following declaration represents the 2 boolean possibles values (TRUTH=1,FALSE=0) for the operations (AND, OR, NOT, ^)
+The following declaration represents the 2 boolean possibles values (TRUTH=1,FALSE=0) for the operations (AND, OR, NOT, ^):
 ```perl
 my @booleans=qw(0 1);
 ```